You want smart political talk without the meltdowns?

 It is not an endorsement.

-Let's get your take, Doug Schum.
+Let's get your take, Doug Shoam.

-Sean, I I am probably a little older than everybody, and I say that proudly, because I grew up uh saying uh the Pledge of Allegiance, singing the national anthem, and being committed to the values of the Ten Commandments, and I couldn't have been prouder to grow up in a country like that.
+Sean, I am probably a little older than everybody, and I say that proudly because I grew up saying the Pledge of Allegiance, singing the national anthem, and being committed to the values of the Ten Commandments.

-I see it as reaffirmation of our core uh values, both as a nation and as a country, and I'm thrilled by this.
+I see it as reaffirmation of our core values, both as a nation and as a country.

 And as a Democrat, I wish my party would embrace principles like this.

-This is not book burning or book banning anything like this.
+This is not book burning or book banning, anything like this.

 This is posting values that I think every decent human being should be exposed to.